-The symptoms associated with a pelvic organ prolapse depend on the type of prolapse present.
+The symptoms associated with a pelvic organ prolapse depend on the type and degree of prolapse present.
 The most common symptom of all types of prolapse is the sensation that tissues or structures in the vagina are out of place.
-Some women describe the feeling as "something coming down" or as a dragging sensation.
+Some women describe the feeling as "something coming down," "something is falling out,” or as a dragging sensation.
 This may involve a protrusion or pressure in the area of the sensation.
 Generally, the more advanced the prolapse, the more severe the symptoms.

 The following are general symptoms of all types of pelvic organ prolapse:

 The following are symptoms that are specific to certain types of prolapse:

 Difficulty emptying bowel -- This may be indicative of an enterocele, rectocele, vaginal vault prolapse, or prolapsed uterus.
 A woman with difficulty emptying her bowel may find that she needs to place her fingers on the back wall of the vagina to help evacuate her bowel completely.
 This is referred to as splinting.

 Difficulty emptying bladder --This may be indicative of a cystocele, urethrocele, enterocele, vaginal vault prolapse, or a prolapsed uterus.

 Constipation -- This is the most common symptom of a rectocele.

 Pain that increases during long periods of standing -- This may be indicative of an enterocele, vaginal vault prolapse, or a prolapsed uterus.